 Washington believed it was critically important to keep the army together at all costs.
 The Revolutionary War was not about gaining or defending territory.
 It was about ideals.
 The men knew they were fighting for liberty.
 Most understood what that meant.
 It's why they enlisted in the first place.
 But it did not help matters that they had lost several small battles in a row.
 Or, that nearby in Philadelphia, only 20 miles away, the British were warm, housed, fed, and clothed; while the Continental army was cold and hungry and dying.

 Martha Washington was a wonderful help to George Washington's plans.
 His men were starving, their feet freezing in the snow, and their clothes far too thin for the weather.
-But Martha helped to keep them warm and fed by donating as much food as she could and by sewing socks and other garments.
-Martha Washington was a tiny woman, under five feet tall, but she had impressive organization skills.
+Martha helped to keep them warm and fed by donating as much food as she could and by sewing socks and other garments.
+Martha Washington was a tiny woman, just shy of five feet tall, but she had impressive organization skills.
 She rallied many local women to help her.
 The soldiers truly appreciated her efforts.
-Those who survived the horrible conditions at Valley Forge knew that without her help, and her commitment to their welfare, many more men would have died.
+Those who survived the conditions at Valley Forge knew that without her help, and her commitment to their welfare, many more men would have died.
 The men addressed her as "Lady Washington" in great and lifelong appreciation.

 More help for the troops came in the form of a Prussian volunteer, Baron Von Steuben, a military leader.
 He was shocked at the lack of American fighting discipline he found at Valley Forge.
 Washington urged him to train the Continental Army, Prussian-style.
 Under Baron Von Steuben, the men learned how to march, how to fight, how to follow orders; and slowly, the men became a more professional army.
 As the army became stronger, they became firmly resolved.

 Still more help came through the efforts of Benjamin Franklin.
 While the troops marched and trained and shivered at Valley Forge, Benjamin Franklin was busy securing help from the French.